 This is a common question that haunts most designers – what is the accuracy in FEA or CFD simulation?
 How accurate are these computer models?
-With growth in computer power, simulations have started to play a major role in product design and the optimization process.
+With growing computer power, simulations have started to play a major role in product design and the optimization process.

-In the early days of modern technology, simple hand calculations were used, along with data tables and the factor of safety calculations, were used on a daily basis.
+In the early days of modern technology, simple hand calculations were used, along with data tables and factor of safety calculations, were used on a daily basis.
 However, such calculations were insufficient and hence FEA and CFD were originally developed for the design of aerospace and civil engineering structures.
 Over the last four decades, FEM and CFD have been widely applied to applications beyond these areas.
 Particularly over the last decade, these numerical techniques are being applied to multiphysics applications such as biomechanics and electromagnetics as well.
 As the industry has started to use these technologies more extensively, one question that many often ponder about is their reliance.

 To summarize, FEM and CFD are just numerical techniques that can solve several partial differential equations.
 Most physical phenomena are described by partial differential equations: Fluids (Navier-Stokes), Electromagnetics (Maxwell), Solids (Equilibrium), Thermal (Fourier), etc.

 We often watch flashy pictures in animations and movies and these are the results of solutions to these PDEs.
 However, these are specific solutions to a particular boundary condition.
 Similarly, simulations are also solutions to these PDEs.
 However, simulations are generic ones to general boundary conditions.
 Numerical methods use discretization of the entire region to solve the problem.

 Most often this is a question of the user who needs a particular component in mind to be designed.

 Firstly, it is necessary to comprehend the application where the component shall be used.
 Are the conditions static or dynamic?
 Is it subjected to fatigue or cyclic loading?
 Considering the correct form of a simulation is the first step in ensuring simulation accuracy.